-This hardwood is known for its cool color tones, ranging from vanilla to golden champagne.
-It is very hard and is excellent for use as flooring, furniture, cabinetry, and other interior applications.
+This hardwood is known for its rich color tones, ranging from vanilla to golden champagne to deep amber.
+It is remarkably durable and an excellent material for flooring, furniture, cabinetry, wall cladding and other interior applications.

 Our oak is sourced from small mills in the Willamette and Rogue Valleys.
-Most of the logs are salvaged from storm damage or chip yards.
 FSC certified oak is also available.

 - 4/4 through 8/4 hardwood lumber